 Remove your paper clutter

-During the summer it felt like everything was just chaotic, from kids being out of school, us welcoming baby E, recovering from surgery and all, that quite honestly we accumulated tons of paper clutter.
+During the summer it felt like everything was just chaotic, from kids being out of school, and trying to keep up with everything life threw my way, our paper clutter grew.

 Cleaning the refrigerator

 Cleaning a refrigerator is one of my least favorite things to do, to be honest, but after doing a cleaning last year, we found out that our fridge was not working properly and needed minor repairs.